MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 }
 ```

-Once this functionality is implemented, the iOS implementation of the `INotificationManager` is capable of both sending and receiving notifications.
+Once this functionality is implemented, the iOS implementation of the `INotificationManager` can send and receive notifications.

 iOS offers many advanced options for notifications.
 For more information, see [Notifications in Xamarin.iOS](~/ios/platform/user-notifications/index.md).